kivy/kivy/doc/sources/guide/graphics.rst

             with self.canvas:
                 self.rect = Rectangle(pos=self.pos, size=self.size)

-Note that updating the instructions is considered the best practise as it involves less overhead and avoids creating new instructions.
+Note that updating the instructions is considered the best practice as it involves less overhead and avoids creating new instructions.